 WHAT IS THERMOCOAGULATION?

-Thermocoagulation is a non-invasive, non-surgical procedure that will improve the appearance of your skin by reducing or eliminating unwanted skin anomalies or blemishes.
+Thermocoagulation is a non-surgical procedure that will improve the appearance of your skin by reducing or eliminating unwanted skin anomalies or blemishes.
 Christa has been specializing in Microscopic Thermocoagulation since 2011.

 HOW DOES THERMOCOGULATION WORK?

 Thermocoagulation treats the anomaly using high-frequency current.
 It’s effects are based on heat which coagulates the anomalies and your body naturally does the rest.
 The current is restricted to the target area making sure that tissue damage to the surrounding areas are limited.

 WHAT KIND OF SKIN ANOMALIES CAN YOU TREAT?